[This article was originally published in 2010]

-The current Compton Bassett House is, to be honest, fairly unappealing.
-The original Compton Bassett (pictured) was a fine and elegant house built by Sir John Weld of Dorset in 1674 (the same year he died).
-Interestingly, the house bears a strong similarity to the Weld family’s main country seat, Lulworth Castle in Dorset, built as a hunting lodge in 1610 by Thomas Howard, 3rd Lord Bindon, and bought by Humphrey Weld (John’s elder brother) in 1641, but sadly gutted in a devastating fire in 1929.
-Lulworth was also a hunting lodge and had strong projecting circular towers rather than the square ones at Compton Bassett.
-As Humphrey Weld died (in 1684) without a male heir, Lulworth Castle passed to John’s son William who seems to have chosen it as his family seat and sold Compton Bassett.
-After several owners it was bought in 1721 by the Heneage family who remained there until it was sold in 1929.
+Sir John also added the distinctive corner turrets; a stylistic device which echoed the form of a castle which bears some similarity to the Weld family’s main country seat, Lulworth Castle in Dorset,.
+This was built as a hunting lodge in 1610 by Thomas Howard, 3rd Lord Bindon, and bought by Humphrey Weld (John’s elder brother) in 1641, but sadly gutted in a devastating fire in 1929.
+As Humphrey Weld died (in 1684) without a male heir, Lulworth Castle passed to John’s son William who seems to have chosen it as his family seat and sold Compton Bassett in 1700.

 That period was a dark time for the country house in the UK with many being demolished.
-The house was bought by Captain Sir Guy Benson who sadly decided that he would rather live in the stables and so this wonderful house was levelled and the stables converted in 1935.
+The house was bought by Captain Sir Guy Benson who sadly decided that he would rather live in the stables and so this wonderful house was levelled in the early 1930s and the stables converted in 1935 into the new Compton Bassett House.
 Unlike other successful conversions of stables, this one was obviously designed as a functional building and lacked the grace of so many of the stable buildings we can still see today and so did not lend itself to being the main house.
 Not that it has stopped various owners over the years trying.

 The latest project was started in 1998 by the then owner Paul Cripps and was to take six months and cost £500,000 but ended up taking three years and costing £3m.
 The house was then launched on the property market in 2007 at an eye-watering £8.5m (no doubt to try and recover some of the lavish overspending on the interior) for the house plus 71-acres.
 After languishing for many months Robbie finally bought it for £8.1m but never really settled here, preferring his life in the US.
 So now it is back on the market with Savills (but not listed on their website) for a reported asking price of £7.5m – but once you factor in all the costs involved from buying and selling, Robbie should be about a million down from when he bought it.
 This also assumes he’d get that price – losses could rise if, remarkably, there was someone else out there who liked the look of the house but decided that it was still too expensive and drove the price down further.
 To be honest, when compared with some of the other properties Savills have available in Wiltshire for around £6m (e.g. Langley House or Midway Manor) why anyone would chose this one is beyond me.

-Savills have got over their embarrassment / lethargy and added Compton Bassett to their website so if you have £7.5m and really feel that this house is the best way to spend it (Really?
-Seriously?) then have a look at the details: Savills: Compton Bassett
+*Update* 2010 Savills have added Compton Bassett to their website so if you have £7.5m and really feel that this house is the best way to spend it, then have a look at the details: Savills: Compton Bassett